Re2o/notif-users/README.md

 ## Re2o - DHCP

-This service uses Re2o API to generate DHCP leases files
+This service uses Re2o API to get infos to send mail at the end of subscription.

 ## Requirements